SoftFever/OrcaSlicer/README.markdown

         --duplicate-x       Number of items along X axis (1+, default: 1) --duplicate-y       Number of items along Y axis (1+, default: 1) --duplicate-distance Distance in mm between copies (default: 6)

+      Flow options (advanced):
+        --extrusion-width-ratio
+                            Calculate the extrusion width as the layer height multiplied by this value (> 0, default: calculated automatically) --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1) --overlap-ratio     Overlap between extrusion threads expressed as a ratio over extrusion width (> 0, default: 0.15)

 If you want to change a preset file, just do